samclane/samclane.github.io/_posts/2018-7-7-Arduino-Discord-Matrix.md

 ---
 layout: post
 title: Discord Connection Status Monitor using an Arduino and MAX7219
-subtitle: Never worry about leaving your mic open again!
+description: Never worry about leaving your mic open again!
 comments: true
 ---